 Life happens, and I completely understand if you fall behind on your testing project.
 Please communicate with me about it.
 I won't judge—it happens to all of us now and then.
 I can usually offer an extension if necessary.
-But you must finish the project to receive your compensation and to be considered for any future tests.
+But you must finish the project to receive your compensation.

 How am I compensated for pattern testing?